yufongpeng/ChemistryQuantitativeAnalysis.jl/README.md

 ### *.dt
 All `*.dt` files will be read as `ColumnDataTable` or `RowDataTable`.
 They contain `config.txt` and `table.txt`.

-Config file for `ColumnDataTable` needs at least the following two properties.
+Config file for `ColumnDataTable` needs the following properties.
 ```
 [Type]
 C